magnifiques/magnifiques/Readme.md

 #  Hey there!
 I'm Arpit 🐱‍🚀

-## I'm a curious developer and builder who started with web development and UI/UX design.
+## I'm an AI Engineer who started with web development and UI/UX design.
 Now I’m diving into the world of Machine Learning, Data Science, and Generative AI.
 I love turning ideas into amazing projects, whether it’s a 3D website or a smart machine learning model that identifies the breed of a dog.

 ### ⚪ List of my projects that have been created and deployed by me: